lenkan/keria-upgrade-test/readme.md

 - ./src/setup.ts contains a scripts that creates a two agents with a group AID using an older version of signify-ts
 - ./src/connect.ts contains a script that connects to the keria instance using the main branch of signify-ts
-- ./migrate.sh contains a shell script to run as part of the migration to the new keria version
+- ./run-test.sh contains a shell script that runs the whole migration test.

 The run-test.sh file contains the reproduction script that: